 Student Financial Support: Research and teaching assistantships are available and are awarded on a competitive basis.
-Most of these assistantships go to Ph.D. students only; there is no financial support for Master's students.
-Prospective students who wish to be considered for assistantships are advised to apply for fall admission by the third week in January.
+These assistantships go to Ph.D. students only; there is no financial support for Master's students.
+Prospective doctoral students who wish to be considered for assistantships are advised to apply for fall admission by the third week in January.